uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 [https://github.com/uwetom/ar_template](https://github.com/uwetom/ar_template)

+- Open the project and create a new empty scene.

+- Add an XR

 # Position Virtual Object

 Last week we made a simple application with a cube, If you placed the cube at the origin of your scene.
 Normally the origin corresponds to the position of your camera when the scene opens.
 It does not correspond to anything specifically in the real world.